 Actions providing fitness functionality, including activity monitoring (calories burned, steps taken, etc.), weight data, and BMI are permitted.

-If your Action contains content that may be inappropriate for a general audience, discusses mature themes, or frequently has profanity, it must include a warning at the beginning of the user’s first conversation with the action and in the Directory description.
+If your Action contains content that may be inappropriate for a general audience, discusses mature themes, disturbing or distressing content, or frequently has profanity, it must include a disclaimer at the beginning of the user’s first conversation with the Action and in the Actions directory description.

 Intellectual Property, Deception, and Spam